HL7/emedicinal-product-info/input/pagecontent/core-epi-structure.md

 - Clinical use data - Contraindication, indications, warnings and precautions

-### Overview of the FHIR Resources that make up the Core ePI Profile
+### Overview of the FHIR Resources that make up the common ePI Profile
 This Implementation Guide recommends the use of the following thirteen resources to support the creation and exchange of ePIs:
 - List
 - Bundle